FJLdx/neovim-config/README.md

 This repository contains my complete Neovim setup, optimized for programming, system administration, and cybersecurity tasks.
 It includes plugins and settings to enhance productivity, navigation, and code clarity.

+## Recent Changes

+- **Tabulation Settings**:
+  - Updated to support 2 spaces per tab.
+  - Parameters adjusted:
+    - `tabstop`: Number of spaces a tab represents.
+    - `shiftwidth`: Number of spaces used for auto-indentation.
+    - `softtabstop`: Number of spaces inserted or deleted with Tab or Backspace.
+    - `expandtab`: Converts tabs into spaces for consistent formatting.

+- **Plugin Directory**:
+  - Updated the `plugin/` folder with the latest configurations and plugins.

 ## Features

 - **Plugin Management**: Utilizes [Packer](https://github.com/wbthomason/packer.nvim) to manage all plugins.